jaredaritter/LearningGoals/README.md

 * Continue CS50? (maybe after move?)
 * Outline Raleigh networking opportunities
 * Look into good sources for current tech info and subscribe
+* Pick Linux distro for use on PC